A Basin-Selection Perspective on Grokking via Singular Learning Theory: From Lazy to Feature Learning

-so $l$ is the intrinsic dimension of the feature subspace that the random columns $f_j$ can explore.

-\begin{theorem}[LLC in the lazy (random-feature) memorisation regime] In the above setting, with squared loss and $(X,Y)$ uniformly distributed over a finite dataset, assume the initialisation distribution of each $w_j$ has a density absolutely continuous w.r.t.\ Lebesgue measure.
-Then the local learning coefficient at the ridge memorization solution satisfies
+\begin{theorem}[LLC in the lazy (random-feature) memorisation regime] In the above setting, we work in the interpolation limit $\eta \to 0^+$, in which $V_{\mathrm{ridge}}$ approaches a minimiser of the unregularised loss and the excess empirical-loss contribution to the local free energy becomes negligible.
+With squared loss and $(X,Y)$ uniformly distributed over a finite dataset, assume the initialisation distribution of each $w_j$ has a density absolutely continuous w.r.t.\ Lebesgue measure.
+Then the local learning coefficient at the ridge memorisation solution satisfies $\lambda \;=\; \frac{1}{2}p\,\min\{l, K\}$. \end{theorem}